NavarroAlex/NORAM-Microsoft-Power-BI-Training-Project/README.md

 Lets remove column "Time.1" and rename column "Time.2" to "Time":
 - right-click on "Time.1" and choose "Remove"
 - double click on the header of column "Time.2" and Rename to Time

 ![ScreenShot](https://github.com/NavarroAlex/NORAM-Microsoft-Power-BI-Training/blob/main/Remove%20Column%20time.1.png)

 ![ScreenShot](https://github.com/NavarroAlex/NORAM-Microsoft-Power-BI-Training/blob/main/Time%202.png)

+You should now have one column called "Time" and it should look like the following: